ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/serial.rst

 where setting can be port, baudrate or timeout.
 To send data, enter ``serial send [data]``.

-Any recieved serial data will be output to the console.
+Any received serial data will be output to the console.